-It had started the night before with a news report about the Green Lantern Corps and their new Citadel in California.
+It had started the night before with a news report about the Green Lantern Corps and their Citadel in California, which had been set up last year.
 Of course, the star of the report was the Green Lantern who had been based on Earth for many years now.
 He was still as charming, as charismatic, as dynamic as she remembered.
 The camera had caught him with his brown hair blowing in the breeze, his eyes glinting in the sunlight beneath his mask.
 He had described at great length the steps that the Corps was taking to prevent attacks on Earth by their various foes from around the galaxy, details that had very obviously gone right over the reporter’s head.
 She was more concerned with his fashion sense, after all.
 It was amusing to see her ask why their uniforms were such an odd combination of green and black, only to have Earth’s Green Lantern point out that the green portion formed a silhouette of a lantern over the black.
 The uniforms of other members, though now more distinctive than when they arrived on Earth, all carried similar motifs.

 Seeing him had brought an unbidden rush of memories.
 She had memories of her passionate romance with his one-time replacement, Guy Gardner, and memories of nursing that man after he had been injured.
 She had memories of meeting Earth’s first Green Lantern and finding him to be Hal Jordan, a man with whom she again found love, who reminded her strongly of her first love Guy during a time he was thought dead.
 She was the one who had proposed marriage to him, though the wedding ceremony had proved disastrous.
 She had memories of her sense of duty that pulled them apart.